suse-edge/suse-edge.github.io/docs/quickstart/slemicro-utm-aarch64.md

   download the file.

 - Access to <https://scc.suse.com/> to generate a registration code
-- Butane, qemu-img and cdrtools installed (using brew for example)
+- Butane, qemu and cdrtools installed (using brew for example)
   ```
-  brew install butane cdrtools qemu-img
+  brew install butane cdrtools qemu
   ```

 - UTM installed (using brew for example)